Yampa Valley High School welcomes 1st principal

 Setter also lauds the opportunities for students to get out of the building, get hands-on learning experiences and contribute to the community.

-She said she is excited to expand that programming that incorporates overnight field studies and place-based, real world learning.
+She said she is excited to expand that programming, which incorporates overnight field studies and place-based, real world learning.

-Before falling in love with the mountains, Setter spent her childhood in Cannon Falls, Minnesota, “with cornfields on all four sides of my house. “
+Before falling in love with the mountains, Setter spent her childhood in Cannon Falls, Minnesota, “with cornfields on all four sides of my house.”

 She and her husband moved to Steamboat in 2003 to take seasonal jobs at Stagecoach State Park.
 They never left and are now raising two sons, ages 7 and 10.

-Setter describes her educational philosophy as being “student-focused, so students are a collaborative part of decision-making when it comes to their educational pathways and their school.”
+Setter describes her educational philosophy as being “student-focused, so students are a collaborative part of decision making when it comes to their educational pathways and their school.”

-The other part, she said, is that “everyone has something to offer the world and given the right educational environmental, every student has the capacity to grow and thrive.”
+The other part, she said, is that “everyone has something to offer the world and given the right educational environment, every student has the capacity to grow and thrive.”

 To reach Kari Dequine Harden, call 970-871-4205, email kharden@SteamboatPilot.com or follow her on Twitter @kariharden.